datacamp-content/courses-introduction-to-shell/README.md

 > the expression `$@` expands to the names of the command-line arguments,
 > and then the explicit `.csv` in the script is tacked on.

+*Notes:*

+1. *These summative assessments will normally be included in the course as its final capstone exercises.*

+2. *If CLs and CDs find this approach productive, we may eventually stitch these concept maps together to create something like Kamran Ahmed's [developer roadmap][developer-roadmap].

 ## Step 3: Formative Assessments

 *Formative assessments are exercises done while learning is taking place,